 12. To provide financial support for the goals of the Council, as determined by the membership

-13. To advise and participate in the activities of The Sherwood Park Elementary PAC and the BC Confederation of Parent Advisory Councils
+13. To advise and participate in the activities of the Sherwood Park Elementary PAC, District PAC, and the BC Confederation of Parent Advisory Councils

 Section III -- INTERPRETATION OF TERMS